Oslandia/workshop-qwc2/workshop.md

 Now launch the VirtualBox user interface and import the virtual appliance `workshop-qwc2.ova`.
 In the "Appliance settings" window make sure you give enough RAM to the VM.
-4096 MB should be enough, but the more RAM the butter.
+4096 MB should be enough, but the more RAM the better.
 See the screenshot below.

 ![](img/virtualbox-appliance-settings.png)